serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 2. Because we're running on Lambda, it's important to perform some [Query Complexity Analysis](https://www.howtographql.com/advanced/4-security/) to ensure incoming queries won't max out our execution times.
 To accomplish this we're going to use two libraries: [`graphql-depth-limit`](https://github.com/stems/graphql-depth-limit) and [`graphql-query-complexity`](https://github.com/ivome/graphql-query-complexity).
 3. You'll notice that we have tracing enabled, which will append performance data to our responses.
 Check out [Apollo Tracing](https://github.com/apollographql/apollo-tracing) and [Apollo Engine](https://dev-blog.apollodata.com/apollo-engine-and-graphql-error-tracking-e7dd3ce8b99d) for more information on how you can use this to enable performance monitoring on your GraphQL endpoint.

-We also have an `graphiql.js` file which defines the `/graphiql` endpoint for the graphical IDE:
+There's also graphiql.js, which defines the /graphiql endpoint for the [GraphiQL IDE](https://github.com/graphql/graphiql):

 `graphiql.js`
 ```javascript